 It is customary for some folks to steam the sticky rice, which is a lengthy process for some people.
 However, there is an efficient way to cook sticky rice faster with the help of a rice cooker.

 While rice cookers help cook your rice quicker, you should refrain from using its preset programs to cook sticky rice.
-Sure, these preset features can cook the rice but mostly yield the wrong texture.
+Sure, these preset features can cook the rice but they mostly yield the wrong texture.

 Subsequently, it would be best to soak the rice before cooking in small appliances.